 Once the pancake edges become brown, use a flexible turner to flip it.
 Cook another side of the pancake for a few seconds (photo 3).

 Proceed with the remaining batter in the same way until it is used up.
-Place the cooked pancakes one on top of the other on a serving plate.
+Place the cooked pancakes on top of the other on a serving plate.

 Cover pancakes with another plate, a lid, or aluminum foil to prevent them from drying out and keep them warm.

-To make the filling, place farmer's cheese in a medium bowl, add yogurt, vanilla sugar, and powdered sugar, and mix with a fork or potato masher (photo 4).
+To make the filling, place the farmer's cheese in a medium bowl, add yogurt, vanilla sugar, and powdered sugar, and mix with a fork or potato masher (photo 4).

+Wash and dry fresh strawberries on paper towels.
+Cut them into thin slices (photo 5).
 Spread about 1-2 teaspoons of the filling on each pancake, place a few slices of strawberries, and roll the pancake into a roll (photo 6).

 Cut each pancake into three parts using a very sharp knife.
 Remove the ends.